 I am a brown-skinned woman living in Trump’s America.
 I have experienced casual racism of varying degrees in the last few months itself.
 As a liberal, atheist woman, I was often targeted even in my home country, by people who thought I was too much of an anarchist.

-Having always been on the side of the revolution, I was rather shaken today when a supposed anti-caste activist (let us call her Neha for the sake of convenience) accused me of being “nonsensical”, “having a poor understanding of race in the colonial context”, “being uninformed”, “being in denial due to my upper caste privilege” and a bunch of other things.
+Having always been on the side of the revolution, I was rather shaken today when a supposed anti-caste activist, Raya Sarkar, accused me of being “nonsensical”, “having a poor understanding of race in the colonial context”, “being uninformed”, “being in denial due to my upper caste privilege” and a bunch of other things.

 My crime?
-That I appreciated a white woman for acknowledging the beauty in handlooms woven by a certain community of women in India.
-She was accused of cultural misappropriation for buying and wearing handwoven saris.
+Well, I appreciated a white woman for acknowledging the beauty in handlooms woven by the women of the Dongria Kondh community, an indigenous people from India.
+She was accused of cultural appropriation for buying and wearing handwoven saris.
 She was accused of doing “white people things” for comparing her struggle against Trump with the struggle of the Dongria Kondh community of weavers against British imperialism.

-I could agree with that.
-But only if this conversation was about the economic exploitation of labor.
+I could agree with that– but only if this conversation was about the economic exploitation of labor.
 The logic would stand if the question was of where we are getting our goods from.
-It is common knoweldge that prized pieces of handicrafts and handlooms, common substances like chocolate and coffee, rare gems like diamonds are all potentially produced by slave labor in periphery and semi-periphery states like Central African Republic, Ivory Coast, Sierra Leone, India, Bangladesh, and Pakistan.
+It is common knowledge that prized pieces of handicrafts and handlooms, common substances like chocolate and coffee, rare gems like diamonds are all potentially produced by slave labor in periphery and semi-periphery states like Central African Republic, Ivory Coast, Sierra Leone, India, Bangladesh, and Pakistan.

 The question is a lot more complex than most people like to think.
 But I digress.

 You can read the original NDTV article about Stacy Jacobs and her saris here